namtoki/English/stock/pool.md

 - The new guy in the office talks too much.
 I can't focus on my work.
 - round out
 - It's raining cats and dogs
+- Oh!
+I always forget the 'S'!
+- So, I've read somewhere.
+I don't remember where, but somebody saying that